Find Affordable College Courses

 Burlington, VT

-Our 2023 rankings named University of Vermont the most popular school in Vermont for psychology students working on their bachelor’s degree.
-UVM is a fairly large public school located in the city of Burlington.
+Our analysis found University of Vermont to be the most popular school for psychology students who want to pursue a bachelor’s degree in Vermont.
+UVM is a large public school located in the small city of Burlington.

 Of the 141 students majoring in psychology at UVM, 23% are male and 77% are female.

-Out of the 10 schools in Vermont that were part of this year’s ranking, Northern Vermont University landed the # 2 spot on the list.
-Located in the rural area of Johnson, Northern Vermont University is a public school with a small student population.
+A rank of #2 on this year’s list means Northern Vermont University is a great place for psychology students working on their bachelor’s degree.
+Located in the rural area of Johnson, Northern Vermont University is a public college with a small student population.

 Women make up 84% of the psychology majors at the school.